-- 1. The superintendent will divide classes by weight after the weigh-in.
+- The Superintendent/FairBoard Member/Fair Manager will divide classes by weight after the weigh-in.
 There will be a market heifer class if five heifers are registered.
-The Superintendent can divide at their discretion. - Animals must weigh a minimum of 1,000 pounds (no maximum weight).
+The Superintendent/FairBoard Member/Fair Manager can divide at their discretion. - 2.
+Animals must weigh a minimum of 1,000 pounds (no maximum weight).
 Animals weighing less than 1,000 lbs. will be shown as feeder beef.
 Any market beef animal weighing less than the 1,000-pound minimum will be ineligible for showing in any market class, overall market beef Grand and Reserve Grand Champion, Showcase Sale.
-See section "Feeder Beef" for eligibility and requirements of feeder beef. - 3.
-All market beef must be under two years of age. - 4.
+See section "Feeder Beef" for eligibility and requirements of feeder beef.

+- 3. All market beef must be under two years of age. - 4.
 A champion and reserve champion in each weight class will be awarded if exhibit merits.
-Grand Champion and Reserve Grand Champion steers and heifers will be shown in the same classes. - Miniature Beef all breeds Only measurements taken at fair check-in will be accepted on miniature beef.
+Grand Champion and Reserve Grand Champion steers and heifers will be shown in the same classes.

+Miniature Beef all breeds - Only measurements taken at fair check-in will be accepted on miniature beef.
 Hip height must be 48" or less and minimum of 400 pounds.
-Market Beef must be declared at weigh-in on March 12, 2023, to be Miniature or not - this declaration cannot be changed at a later date.
+Market Beef must be declared at weigh-in on March 10, 2024, to be Miniature or not - this declaration cannot be changed at a later date.